-- two seismoactive belts in the north-central Apennines: the eastern one in contraction, the western one in extension; - double extensional belt in the Southern Apennines; - contractional belts along the Dinarides and the Southern Alps; - absence of seismicity along the southern boundary of the structure, i.e. unknown boundary between Africa and Adria.
+- two seismoactive belts in the north-central Apennines: The eastern one in contraction, the western one in extension; - double extensional belt in the southern Apennines; - contractional belts along the Dinarides and the southern Alps; - absence of seismicity along the southern boundary of the structure, i.e., unknown boundary between Africa and Adria.

-We should note that the number of free parameters in the model is rather high.
-They include 6 parameters (K, W, Ws, B, Hf, and Hs) for each of 36 faults, 5 parameters (K, W, Vx, Vy, and the angle velocity of rotation) for each of 11 block bottoms, 3 parameters (Vx, Vy, and the angle velocity of rotation) for each of 9 boundary blocks, and 4 general parameters (H, P, $\varepsilon$ , and $\Delta t$ ).
-Therefore the total number of free parameters is 302.
-But parameters P, $\varepsilon$ , $\Delta t$ , K, B, Hf, and Hs are not changed in our numerical experiments, when changing values of W and Ws we keep relation Ws = 100W, and zero angle velocity of rotation is specified for all block bottoms and boundary blocks.
-This reduces the total number of free parameters to 88.
-But actually we changed in the experiments described below the values of 33 parameters only.
+The number of free parameters in the model is rather high.
+They include six parameters $(K, W, W_s, B, H_f, \text{ and } H_s)$ for each of the thirty-six faults, five parameters $(K, W, V_x, V_y, \text{ and})$ the angular velocity) for each of the eleven block bottoms, three parameters $(V_x, V_y, \text{ and})$ the angular velocity) for each of the nine boundary blocks, and four general parameters $(H, P, \varepsilon, \text{ and } \Delta t)$ .
+Nevertheless the parameters $P, \varepsilon, \Delta t, K, B, H_f$ , and $H_s$ are not changed in our numerical experiments and the prescribed angular velocity is set to zero for all block bottoms and boundary blocks.
+Moreover, when changing values of W and $W_s$ the relation $W_s = 100 W$ is preserved.
+This reduces the total number of free parameters, and actually, in the experiments described below, only a few of them were changed.

-A qualitative comparison the modeling results with observed seismicity and geodynamics is made in the first steps of the study (Experiments 1-5 below).
-The quantitative comparison is made in the final step (Experiment 6) when qualitative agreement with the observation is obtained.
+A qualitative comparison of the modeling results with observed seismicity and geodynamics is made in the first steps of the study (Experiments 1-5 below).
+The quantitative comparison is made in the final step (Experiment 6), for which a qualitative agreement with the observation is obtained.

-Purpose: to check, if the convergence of Africa and Europe alone can explain the main features of tectonics and seismicity in the region.
+Purpose: To check whether the convergence of Africa and Europe alone can explain the main features of tectonics and seismicity in the region.

-Values of the parameters: the standard set given in Section 3.
+Values of the parameters: The standard set given above in this section.

-Result.
-Adria undergoes a counterclockwise rotation, but its northern part (block IV) moves NW, and not North, as it should be to reproduce observations (Nocquet and Calais, 2003).
-Most of the synthetic seismicity is concentrated along the southern boundary of the structure where the observed seismicity is absent.
+Results: Adria undergoes a counterclockwise rotation, but its northern part (block IV) moves NW, and not northward, as it should be to reproduce observations (Nocquet and CALAIS, 2003).
+Most of the synthetic seismicity is concentrated along the southern boundary of the structure, where observed seismicity is absent.
 Excluding two clusters of events in the Alps, the synthetic seismicity is absent in the northern part of the model where, on the contrary, the observed seismicity is considerable.
-The displacements of the blocks are listed in Table 1, and the epicenters of the synthetic earthquakes are shown in Figure 7.
+The average velocities of the blocks are listed in Table 1, and the epicenters of the synthetic earthquakes are shown in Figure 6.

-Purpose: to check, the dependence of the model behavior on the thickness of the structure.
+Purpose: To evaluate the dependence of the model behavior on the thickness of the structure.